casey-SK/helloWorld-deb-rpm-flatpak-appImage/README.md

 ### Dependencies:

+**Below are the system dependencies you will need to build each package type:**

 For building `.DEB` files, you'll need the following installed on your debian-based system (which you'll very likely already have):